transloadit/ruby-sdk/README.md

 ## Example

-A small sample tutorial of using the Transloadit ruby-sdk to optimize an image, encode MP3 audio, add ID3 tags, and more can be found [here](https://github.com/transloadit/ruby-sdk/tree/main/examples).
+A small sample tutorials of using the Transloadit Ruby SDK to optimize an image, encode MP3 audio, add ID3 tags, and more can be found [here](https://github.com/transloadit/ruby-sdk/tree/main/examples).

 ## Documentation